 For this reason, anyone who has used stomach acid-controlling drugs may want to talk to her or his doctor about needing vitamin B12 supplements.

 Potassium supplements can also reduce absorption of vitamin B12 benefits, so if you take large amounts of potassium in supplement form, you should watch out for a possible vitamin B12 deficiency.
 Potassium from food sources shouldn’t cause a problem, but very high amounts may set someone up for a vitamin B12 deficiency.

 - Vitamin B12 is a water-soluble nutrient in the vitamin B complex that the body needs in small amounts to function properly.

 - Vitamin B12 benefits your energy levels, mood, memory, heart, hair, skin and digestion.
 It’s also essential for the production of DNA and red blood cells.

-- Vitamin B12 deficiency can lead to a number of health issues, including chronic fatigue, mood disorders, neurodegenerative disorders, heart issues, anemia and neural tube defects in infants.
+- Vitamin B12 deficiency can lead to a number of health issues, including chronic fatigue, nerve damage, mood disorders, neurodegenerative disorders, heart issues, anemia and neural tube defects in infants.

-- If you are at risk of a vitamin B12 deficiency because of your dietary choices or age, consider taking a whole foods-based B complex supplement.
+- If you are experiencing symptoms of vitamin B12 deficiency because of your dietary choices, age or health condition, consider taking a whole foods-based B complex supplement.

 Get FREE Access!